FifthTry/ftd-django-app/README.md

 # ftd-django-app
 This repo contains code related to ftd and django App.
-I am using `ftd` as UI language and Django as backend Service.
+To build this App, I am using `ftd` for UI and Django for backend service.